falcosecurity/falco/brand/README.md

 The global term for the software that sends events from the kernel.
 Such as the eBPF `probe` or the `kernel module`.

+#### Plugin

+Used to describe a dynamic shared library (`.so` files in Unix, `.dll` files in Windows) that conforms to a documented API and allows to extend Falco's capabilities.

 #### Falco

 The name of the project, and also the name of [the main engine](https://github.com/falcosecurity/falco) that the rest of the project is built on.